A topic from the subject of Biochemistry in Chemistry.

 2. Add 5 mL of catalase solution to each test tube.

-8. Plot the data from test tubes B, C, and D on a graph.
+8. If measuring gas production, plot the data from test tubes B, C, and D on a graph with time (seconds) on the x-axis and volume of oxygen produced on the y-axis.

-This experiment demonstrates the basic concepts of biochemistry by allowing students to:
+This experiment demonstrates fundamental biochemical principles by allowing students to:

 Share on: